 - Ayreon's entire shtick.
 More a music project than a cohesive band, all but one of the seven full albums dedicated to the songwriter's sci-fi/fantasy epic about the creation and doom of humanity, which pulls in robot uprising and King Arthur in the first album alone.
 It only got more ambitious from there.

-- And one album that deviates from the overarching concept is made up of stand-alone songs that are all based off books and films of science fiction.
+- And one album that deviates from the overarching concept is made up of stand-alone songs that are all based upon science fiction films and books.

 - And spin-off band Star One is even worse.
 Not only is the band named for Blake's 7, but their song "Intergalactic Space Crusaders" is a Filk Song given the Up to Eleven treatment, complete with the two singers essentially playing the parts of Blake and Avon.
 Star One also cranked out songs about Dune, 2001ASpaceOdessey, Star Trek, Star Wars...you name it, they've probably got a song for it.

-- The Protomen, a heavy metal-industrial-country band from Nashville, whose song catalogue is based around a Rock Opera adaptation of Mega Man.
+- The Protomen, a heavy metal-industrial-country band from Nashville, whose song catalog is based around a Rock Opera adaptation of Mega Man.

 - Dream Theater veer into this territory in some of their later albums.
 "In the Presence of Enemies, Pts I & II" is a good example.